infinum/rails-handbook/Code/Code style.md

 Some exceptions from our config file:

-* We tend not to write documentation for every class or module.
-It doesn't make sense to document a User, Post, or a Comment class.
-However, sometimes applications tend to have a Domain-Specific Business Logic that just needs to be documented since, without a few comments, it's often not clear what's going on.
-If that's the case, please write up a few comments explaining the interactions.
+* We avoid documenting every class or module.
+It doesn't make sense to write about a User, Post, or a Comment class and all of its methods.
+However, applications tend to have a Domain-Specific Business Logic that requires a documentation since, without a few comments, it's often not clear what's going on.
+If that's the case, please explain the interactions in the project README.
+If you're adding a *hack* or some method is implemented in a non-standard way, inline comment is **mandatory**.

 * The community guidelines suggest to write arrays with string elements with the [percent notation](https://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Literals#The_.25_Notation):